microsoft/VSProjectSystem/samples/CpsExtension/README.md

 The produced VSIX is an all-users vsix that installs the targets and xaml rules to the per-VS-instance MSBuild directory.

-When F5'ing the VSIX, the `CpsExtensionDesignTimeTargetsPath` environment variable is set (specified in `launchSettings.json` under the `Properties folder`) that overrides where the targets file from the nuget package picks up the design time targets from the bin directory.
+When F5'ing the VSIX, the `CpsExtensionDesignTimeTargetsPath` environment variable is set (specified in `launchSettings.json` under the `Properties folder`) that overrides where the targets file from the nuget package (`CpsExtension.Nuget.targets`) picks up the design time targets (`CpsExtension.DesignTime.targets`) from the bin directory.
 This way you can develop without affecting the MSBuild directory for your VS install.

 Because this is a CPS based project, you will notice the rich set of properties available when you select a xaml rule file in the solution explorer (`BuildSystem\Rules\CustomDebugger.xaml`).
 That is because the `Microsoft.VisualStudio.ProjectSystem.Sdk.Tools` package delivers a custom rule `XamlPropertyRule.xaml` that defines these properties.
 Simply installing and uninstalling the `Microsoft.VisualStudio.ProjectSystem.Sdk` package will turn on or off this behavior.